pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 The command above shows :

 - The time at which the packet was captured
-- The TCP sequence number for packets from the laptop to the Pi and their acknowledgements
+- The TCP sequence number for packets from the laptop to the Pi and their acknowledgments
 - The size of packets

 Here is a sample of its output :